SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Design

 \subsection{Fault Tolerance}

-\subsubsection{Unreliable network.}
+\subsubsection{Unreliable Network.}

-protocol is implemented on top of UDP, which may have issues of packet loss, reordering, and duplication. {\sys} handles packet loss with timeout and resending.
-The reordering of in-flight packets causes no issue, as {\sys} does not assume the order of in-flight packets.
+protocol is based on UDP, which can experience packet loss and reordering. {\sys} handles packet loss with timeout and resending.
+The reordering of in-flight packets causes no issue, as packets belonging to the same operation are sent and received one by one, while packets belonging to different operations are independent, and {\sys} does not assume their order.

 Resending causes packet duplication.
-Since servers can identify duplicated packets by sequence numbers and avoid duplicated operations, we mainly discuss the effect on switch states.
-The switch serves three kinds of operations, including \emph{query}, \emph{insert} and \emph{remove}. \emph{Query} has no side effects and thus causes no issues.
-Duplicated \emph{insert}s may cause unnecessary aggregations but do not affect correctness.
-Only duplicated \emph{remove}s have consistency issues, and only the aggregation request sent from servers(\ding{199} in \autoref{fig:design-workflow-1}) involves \emph{remove} operation.
-Servers attach a server-local sequence number to each \emph{remove} requests, which increments with each new request and resend.
-The switch records the largest received sequence number from each server, and performs a \emph{remove} request only if its sequence number is larger than any previously received from the sending server.
-If a \emph{remove} request is resent, the server waits untils responses to the last resend arrives.
-In this way, all related change-logs are applied during aggregation and no duplicated \emph{remove} requests take effect after the aggregation completes, ensuring consistency.
+Servers and the switch tolerate it with different mechanisms.
+A server detects and drops duplicate packets by examining the (\emph{sender server, sequence number}) tuple attached to each packet by the sender server.
+The switch handles three types of dirty set operations encapsulated in packets: \emph{fingerprint} \emph{query}, \emph{insert}, and \emph{remove}.
+The switch executes duplicate queries and inserts without special treatment since they do not affect correctness.
+Specifically, queries have no side effects, and redundant inserts may trigger unnecessary aggregations, but do not compromise correctness.
+Only duplicate \emph{remove}s can cause inconsistency, in the case where a duplicate \emph{remove} request sent by an aggregation reaches the switch after the aggregation completes, removing fingerprints inserted by subsequent operations.
+To avoid this, each \emph{remove} request has a sequence number (distinct from the packet's sequence number), which increments with every new request or resend.
+The switch records the highest \emph{remove} sequence number received from each server and processes a \emph{remove} request only if its sequence number exceeds all previously received ones from the sending server.
+After resending a \emph{remove} request, the server waits for responses corresponding to the last resend.
+In this way, no duplicate \emph{remove} requests take effect after the aggregation completes, ensuring consistency.